tokenio/cypress-demo/README.md

 # cypress-demo
-This project is part of POC project to choose the testing tool among cypress and playwright.
+This project is part of POC project to demonstrate cypress testing tool for V2 payments api testing

 **Prerequisite**